keras-team/keras-io/guides/md/gemma4_multimodal_and_agentic_workflows.md

 1. **Acknowledge the first request:** The kitchen lights have been turned off.
 2. **Address the second request:** The temperature reading failed or returned an unknown sensor.

-The model should inform the user about the outcome of both requests.<channel|>The kitchen lights have been turned off.
-I was unable to read the temperature in the bedroom as the sensor returned an unknown value.<turn|>
+The model should inform the user about the outcome of both requests.
+The kitchen lights have been turned off.
+I was unable to read the temperature in the bedroom as the sensor returned an unknown value.